breakin/snestistics/docs/tutorial-2.md

 Closing words
 =============
 Working iteratively with labels is extremely powerful.
 [Here](code/tutorial2.labels) is the full labels file if you want to experiment with it.
 We will post a new one after each tutorial step so that you can follow along!
+In the [next post](tutorial-3) we will start looking at actually doing something with _Battle Pinball_.